kkunesh2020/goal-management-angular/README.md

 ## Services

 ### Auth
+Provides current user data and methods for google auth, github signin, and update user

 ### Class
+Provides methods for getting class information and updating class status

 ### GitHub
+Provides methods for viewing a users GitHub repositories and specific commits of a repository

 ### Goal Student Data
+Methods for getting information of a specific student

 ### Goal
+Methods for getting information about goals and modifying a specific goal

 ### Home
+Provides methods used in the home componenet (getting user data and goals)

 ## Ideas for New Features

 ### Add a Director role for maintaining/assigning classes and student information
+As of now, there is no convenient method for creating classes and assigning students + teachers to those classes.
+A director role could be used to manually create classes and assign users to them, and avoid the hassle of manually assigning users to classes within the database

 ### Improve data display
+The project uses data tables to display goal information + class data.
+Could we find a better way to show the data?

 ### Show private GitHub commits
+Currently, the GitHub submit feature only allows users to select from public repositories and commits.
+This feature should be expanded to include private Github repositories as well

 ### Redesign Submit Work Dialog Popup
+Right now the submit work dialog shown to a student when they click on a specific goal has a unclear and unaesthetic design that makes it difficult for a user that wants to upload their work and mark their goal as complete.
+This should be redesigned to be more clear and attractive

 ## Next Steps For Goal Management

 ### Improve Design
+As of now, Goal Management has a rudimentary design containing default Angular Material designs.
+In the near future, it would be ideal to redesign the entire site

 ### Get a single class to test the app
+Goal Management is currently in the development / prototyping phase.
+It would be ideal in the upcoming months to get a small class to test the app and provide feedback